Updated December 21, 2018

 My main interests in this hobby are:

 DXing: making contacts with other radio amateurs in other countries.
-I have worked 289 countries and confirmed 288.
+I have worked and confirmed 312 DXCC entities.

 Contesting: participating in various radio contests - trying to make as many contacts in a specified period.
 Sprints are rather short, 2 - 4 hours in length.
 Others can last 24-48 hours.
 A favorite of mine is Field Day, where radios are taken to the field, somewhere, and operated for 24 hours.